 Obtain Student Employment & Internships

-If you are just targeting your first job at a student or your first internship, the process is exciting and challenging at the same time.
+If you are just targeting your first job or internship as a student, the process is both exciting and challenging.
 There are things you can do to increase the success of your job or internship search.
 View the complete guide here: Acing the Interview.

-For on- or off-campus jobs (including work-study) access Career AGGIE often.
+For on or off-campus jobs (including work-study) access AGGIE Handshake often.
 Internships can be posted as early as fall for the next summer and are available year-round but most competitive in the summer.
-Building a search agent in Career AGGIE sends you emails when these career-building opportunities are posted.
+Building a search agent in AGGIE Handshake sends you emails when these career-building opportunities are posted.

-All Student Employment Jobs (on-campus, work-study, and off-campus) will be posted in Career AGGIE - Career Services' online system for posting student jobs and registering for the Student Employment Fair.
-All enrolled students have a Career AGGIE account and can view/apply for job openings.
+All Student Employment Jobs (on-campus, work-study, and off-campus) will be posted in AGGIE Handshake - Career Services' online system for posting student jobs and registering for the Student Employment Fair.
+All enrolled students have an AGGIE Handshake account and can view/apply for job openings.

-By using Career AGGIE to apply for student jobs, you will also be able to view jobs, internships, and career positions that you can apply for as you move through your academic career.
-Be sure to login as a Student/Alumni Job Seeker.
-A User Guide is available at the login page.
+By using AGGIE Handshake to apply for student jobs, you will also be able to view jobs, internships, and career positions that you can apply for as you move through your academic career.
+Sign in using the USU SSO Login option.

 NOTE: Employers are used to students applying within three days of a student job being posted.
 We strongly recommend that you search jobs frequently and apply as soon as possible.
 Jobs can be closed by employers at any time as soon as they have an adequate applicant pool.

-As a community member or a student spouse/partner, use Career AGGIE to apply for part-time and temporary jobs—both on- and off-campus.
+As a community member or a student spouse/partner, use AGGIE Handshake to apply for part-time and temporary jobs—both on and off-campus.
 Register by clicking by clicking on the 'Sign Up for an Account' option on the AGGIE Handshake main page.
 A User Guide is available at the login page.

 Obtain an Internship